 Despite the temptation, don’t plunge right in and create a social media presence for your brand on every possible network.
 Not only will it be tough to manage, it may even be totally unnecessary from the point of view of your audience.
 Study your target audience and your direct competition to first figure out which social network will make most sense for your business.
 Facebook works for most businesses, as the overwhelming majority of all social media users tend to be active on the network.
 However, social media does not equal Facebook.
 Don’t be scared of experimenting with relatively newer social networks like Pinterest or Instagram if they make sense for your audience.
 Millward Brown’s research shows that 93% of active pinners use Pinterest to plan purchases, 87% said they’ve bought something because of Pinterest.
-Use this resource to decide which social platforms work best for you.

 Begin with a combination of organic posts and paid ads on your chosen networks.
 Organic posts on social networks that talk about things your users are interested in are great to build an initial conversation with your target audience.
 However, the way each social network is now monetized, you will need to set aside marketing budgets to create paid social media ads that accomplish your goals more efficiently.

 Some pointers to keep in mind while marketing your business on social media: